 Chinese Egg Rolls

 I love Chinese egg rolls.
-I made my egg rolls when I was beginning to learn to cook in 2006.
+I started making egg rolls when I began to learn to cook a few years ago.
 They didn't come out so good.
-Through trial and error I've greatly improved my egg roll flavors.
-In fact, I made 19 egg rolls 3 days ago and I ate every one of them by myself.
-They came our really good.
-Here's a photo that I took of them on February 6, 2012...
+Through trial and error I've greatly improved my egg roll flavor.
+In fact, I recently made 19 egg rolls and ate them all.
+They're really great chilled from the refrigerator.
+I store them in a gallon-sized ZipLoc bag for the next few days.
+I freeze the other bag.
+The egg rolls came out really good.
+Here's a photo that I took of them in February of 2012...

-• 8 ounce can of drained bamboo shoots, diced
+• 8 ounce can of drained bamboo shoots, drained and diced

-• 2 big carrots (or about one-third bag of small carrots), diced
+• 3 big carrots (or about one-third bag of small carrots), drained and iced

-• 1 teaspoon Chinese rice wine (that's the red bottle in the picture above (you can use sherry instead)
+• 2 teaspoons Chinese rice wine (that's the red bottle in the picture above - you can also use sherry instead)

 • 1 teaspoon sugar (I use brown sugar, but white sugar is ok too)

-• 1 teaspoon of regular light soy sauce (I use Kikkoman)
+• 2 teaspoons of regular light soy sauce (I use Kikkoman)

 • 1/3 pound of regular ground pork (optional, I used it in mine because I had it)